-- promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill.
-(National Standard 7: Health) - ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.
-(National Standard 8: Food and drink) Protecting children from harm or neglect and helping them stay safe The provision is satisfactory.
+promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill.
+However, the childminder has not maintained a suitable first aid qualification.
+(National Standard 7: Health) ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.
+(National Standard 8: Food and drink).
+Protecting children from harm or neglect and helping them stay safe The provision is satisfactory.

-- The premises are safe, secure and include the necessary facilities for children.
+The premises are safe, secure and include the necessary facilities for children.
 The childminder demonstrates an awareness of how to ensure the environment is made welcoming to children.
-(National Standard 4: Physical environment) - The furniture, equipment and toys are safe and appropriate for the needs of children.
-(National Standard 5: Equipment) - The childminder understands how to promote children's safety and take precautions to prevent accidents.
-(National Standard 6: Safety) - The childminder has a sound knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child.
-(National Standard 13: Child Protection) Helping children achieve well and enjoy what they do The provision is satisfactory.
+(National Standard 4: Physical environment) The furniture, equipment and toys are safe and appropriate for the needs of children.
+(National Standard 5: Equipment) The childminder understands how to promote children's safety and take precautions to prevent accidents.
+However, smoke alarms are not fitted to each level of the premises or maintained in working order.
+(National Standard 6: Safety) The childminder has a sound knowledge of child protection procedures and is aware of their responsibility to protect the welfare of the child.
+However, she is not aware of her Local Safeguarding Children Board guidelines.(National Standard 13: Child Protection) Helping children achieve well and enjoy what they do The provision is satisfactory.

 The childminder has a satisfactory knowledge of how individual children, develop and learn.
-(Standard 3: Care, learning and play) Helping children make a positive contribution The provision is satisfactory.
+(National Standard 3: Care, learning and play) Helping children make a positive contribution The provision is satisfactory.